OE-FET/FraGVAE/README.md

 - [ ] Add option to include charges on atoms
 - [ ] Add option to include label for single/double/triple bonds as in rings when decoding fragments
 - [ ] Automatic Bayesian optimization of molecules
-- [ ] Apache Spark Hypermeter and training integration
+- [ ] Distributed hyperparameter tuning (integration into Spark and or AWS)
 - [ ] More tutorials